jarviscanada/jarvis_data_eng_RoshanRamesh/profile/profile.md

 ## Skills

-**Proficient:** Java/Lambda & Stream API, Linux/Bash, SQL, Matlab, Wireshark & Simulink, Agile/Scrum, Git
+**Proficient:** Core Java, Springboot, Python, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Matlab, Wireshark & Simulink

-**Competent:** RDBMS, Springboot, Mockito/Junit, REST APIs, Python, C++/C, Computer Networking
+**Competent:** Mockito/Junit, REST APIs, Spark & Hadoop, C++/C, Computer Networking

-**Familiar:** Google Cloud Platform, Visual Studios, VHDL, ARM Assembly, Machine Learning, Spark & Hadoop, HTML
+**Familiar:** Google Cloud Platform, Visual Studios, VHDL, ARM Assembly, Machine Learning, HTML

 ## Jarvis Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_demo](https://github.com/jarviscanada/jarvis_data_eng_demo)

-**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_RoshanRamesh/tree/master/linux_sql)]: Developed a real time cluster monitoring bash agent that collects and records hardware specifications and node usage information(CPU/memory).
-PostgreSQL database was used to store information of all nodes, provisioned by docker containers.
-Cronjob was used for automatic resource usage collection and SQL queries were written to account for business questions.
+**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_RoshanRamesh/tree/master/linux_sql)]: Developed a real time cluster monitoring bash agent with bash scripts and SQL that collects and records hardware specifications and node usage information(CPU/memory).
+PostgreSQL database was used to store information of all nodes, contained in a docker instance for future references.
+Cronjob was used for automatic resource usage collection.
+The Linux cluster administration team's business questions such as CPU/Memory usage were answered using SQL queries in order to to be used in future resource planning.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_RoshanRamesh/tree/master/core_java)]:

   - Twitter App: Implemented a Java8 based TwitterCLI application that interacts via REST API using HTTP requests.
-The application helps users perform CRUD operations on Twitter posts.
-Implementation made possible by Springboot along with Junit/Mockito testing libraries.
+The application helps users perform CRUD operations on Twitter posts and creation of tweet with a geotag which has a JSON format output.
+Implementation made possible by Spring framework, MVC architecture along with Junit/Mockito testing libraries.
-  - JDBC App: Developed JDBC based application which bridges RDBMS and the Java application.
+  - JDBC App: Developed a JDBC based application which bridges RDBMS and the Java application.
 Users can connect to PSQL database to perform CRUD operations using the DAO pattern.
+JDBC is dockerized using the PostgreSQL instance to make CRUD (Create, Read, Update, Delete) operation possible.
-  - Grep App: Designed Java 8 Stream APIs with lambda functions that uses pattern matching to search recursively through files in a directory and outputs the matched lines into a new file.
+  - Grep App: Designed Java 8 Stream APIs with lambda expressions that uses pattern matching to search recursively through files in a directory and outputs the matched lines into a new file.

-**Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_RoshanRamesh/tree/master/springboot)]: Developed a three-tier Springboot application based on REST API, using Java 8 which simulates an online stock trading platform.
-The trading platform used IEX cloud as datasource and PSQL database to persist data.
+**Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_RoshanRamesh/tree/master/springboot)]: Developed a three-tier REST API application using Springboot which simulates an online stock trading platform.
+The trading platform features a 3 layer microservice architecture, managed by maven, uses Tomcat web-servelet, IEX cloud as datasource and PSQL database to persist data.
 Spring DAO was used to handle data access in PSQL.
-Junit and Mockito were used for testing/integration along with docker to dockerize the final application.
+Junit and Mockito were used for testing/integration.
+For convenient deployment, the application was dockerized through two containers i.e., one for PSQL server and one to start application.

 **Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/master/hadoop)]: Not Started

-**Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/master)]: Designed and implemented a PoC using Python, Jupyter Notebook, Panda Dataframe and Numpy to solve business problems for a sales company.
+**Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/master)]:  ((IN PROGRESS - to be edited)) Designed and implemented a PoC using Python, Jupyter Notebook, Panda Dataframe and Numpy to segment the clients in order to design targeted marketing campaigns.
 Results/solutions were displayed using tables and plots along with RFM segmentation on customers based on interactions and sales revenues.

 **Spark** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo/tree/master/spark)]: Not Started